GamerFlix/foundryvtt-api-guide/macro_guide.md

 await wantedActor.update(change) // actually call the update
 ```

-What we are doing here is to again get the Actor first, calculate the new hp value based on the current hp value, construct our update object and then actually update the Actor applying the change.
+What we are doing here is to again get the Actor first, calculate the new hp value based on the current hp value, construct our update Object and then actually update the Actor applying the change.

 With this structure you can change any Document in the sidebar.
 Case in point, let's change the image of an Item in the sidebar named `"Dagger"` from its current image to `"icons/svg/blood.svg"`.
 First of all we need to figure out a way to get all Items in the sidebar.
-Digging through the game object reveals that they are contained in the `items` property of said object (so `game.items`).
+Digging through the game Object reveals that they are contained in the `items` property of said Object (so `game.items`).

 ![image4](https://github.com/GamerFlix/foundryvtt-api-guide/assets/62909799/ab71a9e8-bac3-45c9-bc03-91124509f04a)